lscsoft/lalsuite/lal/README.md

            year           = "2018"
      }

+The [Python/Octave interfaces to LAL][swiglal] are described in this paper:

+     @article{swiglal,
+              title     = "{SWIGLAL: Python and Octave interfaces to the LALSuite gravitational-wave data analysis libraries}", author    = "Karl Wette",
+              journal   = "SoftwareX",
+              volume    = "12",
+              pages     = "100634",
+              year      = "2020",
+              doi       = "10.1016/j.softx.2020.100634"
+     }

 In addition, some codes contained in this package may be directly based on one or several scientific papers, which should be cited when using those specific codes; some of these can be discovered through the